-Three months ended March 31

-2013 2012 % % Change 6 Change at constant currency

-Revenues (millions) \$ 336 \$ 328 2% 2%

-RTMs (millions) 7,266 7,466 (3%) (3%)

-Revenue/RTM (cents) 4.62 4.39 5% 5%
+e months e ended June 30 Six months e nded June 30 2013 2012 % Change % Change at constant currency 2013 2012 % Change % Change at constant currency Revenues (millions) \$ 358 \$ 344 4% 3% \$ 694 \$ 672 3% 3% RTMs (millions) 7,543 7,522 - - 14,809 14,988 (1%) (1%) Revenue/RTM (cents) 4.75 4.57 4% 3% 4.69 4.48 5% 4%

 The forest products commodity group includes various types of lumber, panels, paper, wood pulp and other fibers such as logs, recycled paper, wood chips, and wood pellets.
 The Company has extensive rail access to the western and eastern Canadian fiber-producing regions, which are among the largest fiber source areas in North America.
-In the U.S., the Company is strategically located to serve both the Midwest and southern U.S. corridors with interline connections to other Class I railroads.
-The key drivers for the various commodities are: for newsprint, advertising lineage, non-print media and overall economic conditions, primarily in the U.S.; for fibers (mainly wood pulp), the consumption of paper, pulpboard and tissue in North American and offshore markets; and for lumber and panels, housing starts and renovation activities primarily in the U.S. For the quarter ended March 31, 2013, revenues for this commodity group increased by \$8 million, or 2%, when compared to the same period in 2012.
-The increase was mainly due to freight rate increases and increased shipments of lumber and panels to the U.S. These factors were partly offset by a decrease in shipments of wood pulp and lumber to overseas markets; and a lower fuel surcharge as a result of lower volumes and a decrease in applicable fuel prices.
-Revenue per revenue ton mile increased by 5% in the first quarter of 2013, when compared to 2012, mainly due to freight rate increases.
+In the U.S., the Company is strategically located to serve both the midwest and southern U.S. corridors with interline connections to other Class I railroads.
+The key drivers for the various commodities are: for newsprint, advertising lineage, non-print media and overall economic conditions, primarily in the U.S.; for fibers (mainly wood pulp), the consumption of paper, pulpboard and tissue in North American and offshore markets; and for lumber and panels, housing starts and renovation activities primarily in the U.S. Revenues for this commodity group increased by \$14 million, or 4%, in the second quarter and \$22 million, or 3%, in the first half of 2013 when compared to the same periods in 2012.
+The increases in both the second quarter and first half of 2013 were mainly due to freight rate increases, increased shipments of lumber and panels to the U.S., and the positive translation impact of a weaker Canadian dollar.
+These factors were partly offset by a decrease in shipments of wood pulp due to a mill closure in western Canada, and reduced lumber shipments to offshore markets in the first quarter; and the impact of a lower fuel surcharge.
+Revenue per revenue ton mile increased by 4% in the second quarter and 5% in the first half of 2013, when compared to the same periods in 2012, mainly due to freight rate increases and the positive translation impact of a weaker Canadian dollar, partly offset by the impact of a lower fuel surcharge.